A High-Rise View of Nashville and the Grand Ole Opry

 Over the years, the Opry has seen the greatest performers in country music take to the stage.
 Country music legends such as Roy Acuff, Minnie Pearl, Ernest Tubb, and Bill Monroe became regulars on the weekly broadcasts.
 The music tradition continues today with contemporary country artists such as Trace Adkins, Dierks Bentley, Vince Gill, Martina McBride, Brad Paisley and others performing on a regular basis.

-The Grand Ole Opry today is one of the most iconic performing institutions in the world and is a listening and visiting destination for people.
-And, is one of Nashville's proudest residents.
+The Grand Ole Opry today is one of the most iconic performing institutions in the world and is a listening and visiting destination for many people, some of whom even decide to make their home in Nashville.

 - Historic Facts About Nashville